 Comment on many blogs regularly and keep doing it.
 Provide value on them, traffic comes.
 Do SEO along with that, Search engine traffic is best, but don’t rely on one.

 7. Who has impacted you most in blogging and how?

 One fine day I was browsing something really technical.
-And that landed me to a blog called labnol.org of Amit Agarwal’s which I came to know later.
+And that landed me on a blog called labnol.org of Amit Agarwal’s which I came to know later.

-It was a blessed day, I am glad I landed to that blog and the way his article solved the problem was interesting and motivated me to start my own blog as well.
+It was a blessed day, I am glad I landed on that blog and the way his article solved the problem was interesting and motivated me to start my own blog as well.